amissine/shed/README.md

 npm i && npm run init [ --run=<stellar_network> ]
 ```

-and add public and secret keys of maintainer's account when prompted.
-From now on, the maintainer is also the asset issuer.
+and add public and secret keys for asset issuer and maintainer when prompted.

 The default value for *\<stellar_network\>* above is *testnet*.
 Alternatively, use *public*.
 Here's more on merging (TODO elaborate):